telerik/ajax-docs/controls/captcha/troubleshooting/missing-image.md

 * [URL Rewrite Module or Routing](#url-rewrite-module-or-routing)
 * [Proxy, Firewall or Plugin Blockage](#proxy-firewall-or-plugin-blockage)

-## Image HttpHandler is not Properly Configured
+## Image HttpHandler Is not Properly Configured

-You should ensure to properly define the httpHandler that serves the captcha image in the `web.config` file (**Example 1**).
+You should ensure that you have properly defined the httpHandler that serves the captcha image in the `web.config` file (**Example 1**).

 >caption **Example 1**: Configure the httpHandler that server the captcha image in the web.config file.